What we know about the coronavirus cases in the US - Local News 8

 What’s being done

-On Thursday, the US State Department raised its China travel advisory to “Do Not Travel” and warned that it could put travel restrictions into effect with “little to no advance notice.”
-Earlier this week, the CDC recommended US citizens to avoid nonessential travel to the country.
+On January 30, the US State Department raised its China travel advisory to “Do Not Travel” and warned that it could put travel restrictions into effect with “little to no advance notice.”
+The CDC recommended US citizens to avoid nonessential travel to the country.

 “If you are a traveler who has recently returned from the impacted area, we want you to be vigilant with the symptoms and signs of this coronavirus,” said Dr. Nancy Messonnier, director of the CDC’s National Center for Immunization and Respiratory Diseases.